7 Common Causes Of Car Shakes When Accelerating: Easy Fixing

 And tires are expensive.

-Worn or loose suspension component
+3. Worn or loose suspension component

-Ball joints, as they wear out, will create a space between the actual ball and its seating which will ultimately make the wheel shake while driving.
+Ball joints, as they wear out, will create a space between the actual ball and its seating.
+This will ultimately make the wheel shake while driving.
 The vibration will get worse and worse according to the vehicle’s speed.

-Just as with ball joints, time will leave its mark on control arms too.
+Just as with ball joints, time will leave its mark on the motor mount and control arms too.
 Bushings used to mount the arms to the vehicle are made out of polyurethane and will not last forever.
-They tend to dry out and crack and will become loose after a while.
+A motor mount tends to dry out and crack and will become loose after a while.

-Wheel bearings don’t typically cause vibrations though, or at least not until they are totally destroyed to the point where the ball bearings start to come out of it, creating a loose between the inner and outer cups.
+Wheel bearings don’t typically cause vibrations though.
+At least not until they are totally destroyed to the point where the ball bearings start to come out of it creating a loose connection between the outer and inner joint.
 I strongly recommend that you replace a noisy or loose bearing way before that.

 It’s safe to say that almost any faulty component inside the gearbox can make it vibrate, jerk or stutter, and transfer the vibration to the rest of the car.

 Typically, the best way to find out if the vibration is coming from the transmission or not is to put the car in neutral or shift gear as soon as it starts to vibrate.
-The vibration should stop, change or at least slow down.
+The vibration should stop, change, or at least slow down.

 On a manual transmission, a spotted or uneven flywheel can provoke significant vibrations but can also damage the clutch in a few months.
 The vibrations will be felt when the clutch is not in use and when changing gears.

 Stuck cv joints or seized universal joints can do the same thing.
 The vehicle will start to shake at about 50km/h and the condition will only get worse the faster you go.

 The older the vehicle is, the more likely it is to happen.
 Also, any foreign object hitting the driveshaft with enough strength can bend it and it will need to be replaced.

 Injection and fuel delivery